-The USACE has requested funding in the past to pursue the acquisition of the private land parcels in order to maximize the effectiveness and efficiency of managing the Beaver Lake Project for congressionally-authorized purposes.
-Fiscal year 2022 funding includes funds to begin the process of acquiring identified land parcels needed for management of the Project.
+The USACE has requested funding in the past to pursue the acquisition of the private land parcels in order to maximize the effectiveness and efficiency of managing the Beaver Lake Project for congressionally authorized purposes.
+Current funding includes funds to begin the process of acquiring land parcels needed for management of the Project.